Google shuts down Google+ for consumers after audit turns up exploit

 As part of Project Strobe, Google today announced it’s rolling out a streamlined permissions management view for Google account access prompts.
 It’s also implementing a stricter API access policy for the consumer Gmail API to limit apps that might seek permission to access email data; from now on, only apps that “directly enhance” functionality, such as email clients, backup services, and productivity services, will be able to gain authorization.
 Moreover, Google says it’ll limit Android apps’ ability to receive call log and SMS permissions on Android devices, and that it’ll no longer make contact interaction data available via the Android Contacts API.

-The revelations come two weeks following news that more than 50 million Facebook accounts were taken over by hackers who exploited a vulnerability in the social network’s “view as” tool, and months after the data of 87 million Facebook users were improperly accessed by Cambridge Analytica, a political consultancy.
+The revelations come two weeks after news that more than 50 million Facebook accounts were taken over by hackers who exploited a vulnerability in the social network’s “view as” tool, and months after the data of 87 million Facebook users were improperly accessed by Cambridge Analytica, a political consultancy.